Careers360 Logo

 1. Reporting at institutes:

-• Candidate shall confirm the admission by paying the requisite fee amount and by submitting required documents in original to the respective institute, to which admission is granted as per schedule.
+• Candidate shall confirm the admission by paying the requisite fee amount and by submitting the required documents in original to the respective institute, to which admission is granted as per the schedule.

 Frequently Asked Questions (FAQs)